AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_SimulateOptions.rst

    When a simulation system calculates the data points to record, it will typically divide the duration by the number of time steps.
 Thus, for N steps, the output will have N+1 data rows.

-.. attribute:: SimulateOptions.stiff
-   :module: roadrunner

-   Use the stiff integrator.
-Only use this if the model is stiff and causes issues with the regular integrator.
-The stiff integrator is slower than the conventional integrator.

-.. attribute:: SimulateOptions.multiStep
-   :module: roadrunner

-   Perform a multi step integration.

-   * Experimental *

-   Perform a multi-step simulation.
-In multi-step simulation, one may monitor the variable time stepping via the IntegratorListener events system.

-.. attribute:: SimulateOptions.variables
-   :module: roadrunner

-   The variables (in addition to time) whose values will be saved in the result.
-   These are SBML model id's.
-Order is significant, as this determines the order of the columns in the result matrix.

-   Important: if a symbol in this list refers to a species in the model, then that symbol should also be listed in either the amount or concentration lists below.
-If a species symbol is listed in variables, but is not listed in either amounts or concentrations, then it defaults to an amount value.

-   The ordering of the symbols in variable is what determines the output ordering.
-The order of symbols in either amounts or concentrations do not effect the output ordering.

-   NOTE:If a listed variable has two underscores in it ('__'), that variable is actually present only in a submodel of the main model, from the Hierarchical Model Composition package, in the format submodelID__variableID.
-   If the model is flattened, the variable will appear automatically.

-.. attribute:: SimulateOptions.initialTimeStep
-   :module: roadrunner

-   A user specified initial time step.
-If this is <=  0, the integrator will attempt to determine a safe initial time step.

-   Note, for each number of steps given to RoadRunner.simulate or RoadRunner.integrate the internal integrator may take many many steps to reach one of the external time steps.
-This value specifies an initial value for the internal integrator time step.

-.. attribute:: SimulateOptions.minimumTimeStep
-   :module: roadrunner

-   Specify the minimum time step that the internal integrator will use.
-Uses integrator estimated value if <= 0.

-.. attribute:: SimulateOptions.maximumTimeStep
-   :module: roadrunner

-   Specify the maximum time step size that the internal integrator will use.
-Uses integrator estimated value if <= 0.

-.. attribute:: SimulateOptions.maximumNumSteps
-   :module: roadrunner

-   Specify the maximum number of steps the internal integrator will use before reaching the user specified time span.
-Uses the integrator default value if <= 0.